Please direct enquiries through our contact page.

 External reports on ANAO operations

-The purpose of the Joint Committee of Public Accounts and Audit (JCPAA) is to hold Commonwealth entities to account for the lawfulness, efficiency and effectiveness with which they use public moneys.
+The purpose of the JCPAA is to hold Commonwealth entities to account for the lawfulness, efficiency and effectiveness with which they use relevant money.
 Among its responsibilities, the committee considers the operations and resources of the ANAO.
-The committee is also required to review all reports that the Auditor-General tables in the Parliament and to report the results of its deliberations to both houses of the Parliament.
-Officers of the ANAO provide private briefings and attend public hearings as part of the JCPAA’s review of audit reports.
+The committee is also required to review all Auditor-General reports tabled in the Parliament and to report the results of its deliberations to both houses of the Parliament.
+Officers of the ANAO provide private briefings and attend public hearings as part of the JCPAA’s review of Auditor-General reports.